mrlunchbox777/basic-setup/alias/sh/cheatsheet-docs/index.md

 ## `cs` commands

+There is a reserved command to get all of the cheatsheets as a single doc - `cs all`.

 These can be composited as a single string argument.

 * `cs bi` will show cheatsheet base and then cheatsheet index